TGuillerme/Morphological_traits/README.md

 ## Content

-A link with all the code slides and everything will be available soon!
-But here's a run down of what we are going to cover:
+Here's a run down of what we are going to cover:

 #### Intro: